How to Prepare for a Career Fair

-Job Fairs are an excellent way to meet a large number of potential employers at one time.
-Job Fair attendance is useful because it gives you an opportunity to network, pass out copies of your resume, and improve your communication and interview skills.
+Career Fairs are an excellent way to meet a large number of potential employers at one time.
+Career Fair attendance is useful because it gives you an opportunity to network, pass out copies of your resume, and improve your communication and interview skills.

-- Prepare Your Resume/Portfolio – Bring lots of copies of your resume.
-Have your resume reviewed prior to the Job Fair.
+- Prepare your resume/portfolio – Bring lots of copies of your resume.
+Have your resume reviewed prior to the Career Fair.
 Bringing a few selected work samples can make a positive first impression on a prospective employer.

 - Practice Your Introduction – Is your handshake a “floppy fish” or a bone-crunching experience?
 Practice your handshake.
 Rehearse a brief introduction.
 Be able to tell the employer about your immediate career goals.